 crc console.
 User and password are the same as for the

 CRC doesn't come with a StorageClass, so one has to be configured.
 Follow the Dynamic volume provisioning wiki page and install

-Now that you have a Kubernetes or OpenShift installation up and running on your laptop, you can proceed with EDB Postgres for Kubernetes installation.
+Now that you have a Kubernetes installation up and running on your laptop, you can proceed with EDB Postgres for Kubernetes installation.

-Refer to the Installation and upgrades topic in the CloudNativePG documentation and then proceed with the deployment of a PostgreSQL cluster.
+Refer to the "Installation" section and then proceed with the deployment of a PostgreSQL cluster.